bitsofcotton/consistency-boots/README.md

 If we read them all source codes, we only trust compiler binary and system binary itself that we got and a part of whole computing hardwares.
 To check them, binary storage dumper and reading whole binaries is needed in surface, but in deeply, if hardwares cannot be trusted with some codes in the CPU, it fails.
-(If the CPU has a backdoor but isn't have malicious codes on CPU itself, with reading boot firmware binaries can reduce them.)
+(If the CPU has a backdoor but isn't had malicious codes on CPU itself, with reading boot firmware binaries can reduce them.)

 # Tips